Natural Stone Cleaning

 Professional stone cleaning restores natural stone surfaces — sandstone, limestone, granite, marble, slate, and Portland stone — to their original condition by removing atmospheric soiling, biological growth, paint, cement staining, and environmental deposits.

 Unlike DIY cleaning or general pressure washing, specialist stone cleaning uses calibrated methods matched to the specific stone type.
-Each stone has different porosity, hardness, and chemical composition, and using the wrong technique can cause permanent damage including etching, spalling, and discolouration.
+Each stone has different porosity, hardness, and chemical composition, and using the wrong technique can cause permanent damage.

-Our stone cleaning service covers domestic stonework — garden walls, gate pillars, window surrounds, and stone-clad facades — as well as commercial buildings, churches, monuments, and listed structures across Liverpool & the North West and the North West.
+Our stone cleaning service covers domestic stonework — garden walls, gate pillars, window surrounds, and stone-clad facades — as well as commercial buildings, churches, monuments, and listed structures across Liverpool, Manchester, Wirral, and Cheshire.

 What Happens When Stone Is Left Uncleaned?

 Black crusts formed by sulphur dioxide pollution trap moisture against the stone face.
-In freeze-thaw cycles, this moisture expands and contracts, causing surface delamination — the progressive loss of the stone's outer layer.
-Once delamination begins, it cannot be reversed; only replacement resolves the damage.
+In freeze-thaw cycles, this moisture causes surface delamination.

-Biological growth — algae, moss, lichen — produces organic acids that chemically attack calcium-based stones like limestone and sandstone.
-Left untreated for years, this biological acid etching can dissolve fine carved detail and decorative mouldings permanently.
+Biological growth produces organic acids that chemically attack calcium-based stones.
+Left untreated, this etching can dissolve fine carved detail permanently.

-Iron staining from fixings, railings, or water run-off from metalwork creates rust-coloured marks that penetrate deeply into porous stone.
-The longer these stains remain, the more complex and costly the removal process becomes.
+Iron staining from fixings or water run-off creates rust-coloured marks that penetrate deeply into porous stone.

 Our Proven Process